minc-nice-100/epitaph-frontend/README.md

 This repository contains the frontend source code for [James Li's Digital Memorial](https://jamesli.love), a personal tribute site built in memory of my father, 李璟 (James Li), who passed away on December 20, 2024.

-> Website under migration and maintainance, temporarily unavailable.
+> Website under migration and maintainance, some pages and services are temporarily unavailable.

 ## 🕯️ Remembrance